 Client certificate types

 - Uptrends client certificate: This option is useful if you require your API users to generate and include their own client certificate to prove their identity.
 If you choose this option, a certificate owned by Uptrends will be included when the HTTP request is sent.
 Your API can verify that incoming request using the corresponding public key.
 If it matches, you can be sure that the request is coming from someone who owns the original certificate (i.e. Uptrends), and no-one else.
+The certificate is not available on (containerized) private checkpoints.
 For more information, please read the article about Uptrends' public key information.

 - Custom client certificate: Use this option when you own or control the client certificate that should be included in the request.
 Once you’ve uploaded the certificate file to Uptrends, you can include it in your Multi-step API monitors.
 Since you own that certificate, your API will be able to verify incoming requests that use it.
 Please read the next section for setting this up.